-A new document is the Acceptable Posting Policy (APP).
-As more teachers and students produce content for web pages, the APP has been designed to inform all students and employees as to appropriate content to be placed on web pages for worldwide distribution via the Internet.
-In addition to providing guidelines for acceptable web page content, the APP also protects student's privacy by ensuring that any student's work posted on a web page is posted either with first name only, or a class or student number so that a student's full name cannot be used by an outsider to appear familiar with a student.
-Additionally, the APP insures that student's addresses and other personal information do not accidentally get posted on the web through imbedded information such as file names or hyperlinks to personal home pages.
+As more teachers and students produce content for web pages, the Acceptable Posting Policy (APP) has been designed to inform all students and employees as to appropriate content to be placed on web pages for worldwide distribution via the Internet.
+In addition to providing guidelines for acceptable web page content, the APP also protects student's privacy.